 - LMG Life Sciences, Life Sciences Star.
 (2018-2022)

-- Topped Law360’s “Legal Lions” list for his Federal Circuit victory securing patent exclusivity against multiple defendants on Sunovion’s billion-dollar blockbuster schizophrenia and bipolar drug, Latuda®.
-(2018)
+- Topped Law360’s “Legal Lions” list for his Federal Circuit victory securing patent exclusivity against multiple defendants concerning Sunovion’s billion-dollar blockbuster schizophrenia and bipolar drug, Latuda®

-- Law360 named Mr. Ratliff as one of its five “Rising Stars” for Intellectual Property.
-(2012)
+- Named one of Law360’s five “Rising Stars” for Intellectual Property

 - American University Washington College of Law, J.D.
 (1999)

-- Syracuse University, B.S. in Chemical Engineering and minor in German (1996)
+- Syracuse University, B.S. in Chemical Engineering and minor in German Language (1996)